Church of Satan: 6/6/06 High Mass

 On June 6, 2006, the Church of Satan held the first public ritual Satanic Mass in 40 years at the Steve Allen Theater in the Center for Inquiry in Los Angeles.
 The date corresponds to the number of the Beast, 666, from the biblical Book of Revelation.
-The ritual, based on the rites outlined in The Satanic Bible and The Satanic Rituals, was conducted by Reverend Bryan Moore and Priestess Heather Saenz.
+The ritual was based on the rites outlined in The Satanic Bible and The Satanic Rituals.

 The event was by invitation only, and over one hundred members of the Church of Satan from around the world filled the theatre to capacity.
 Many members of the Church of Satan were interviewed by the BBC with permission.
-The music for the mass was created and performed by Lustmord and was subsequently released on his album Rising.

 Example of law abidingness

 In December 2007 the Associated Press reported on a story concerning the Church of Satan, in which a teenager had sent an email to High Priest Gilmore stating he wanted to "kill in the name of our unholy lord Satan".
 Gilmore then reported the message to the Federal Bureau of Investigation, who informed local police, who arrested the teenager.